matteo-d-m/cnns-tutorial/README.md

 [![DOI](https://zenodo.org/badge/1151619867.svg)](https://doi.org/10.5281/zenodo.18877509)

-This repository contains Python code and supplementary materials for the paper:
+This repository contains a tutorial introduction to the theory and practice of convolutional neural networks &mdash; by neuroscientists, for neuroscientists.

+The material has also been formatted as a paper and published on bioRxiv:

 > De Matola, M. & Arcara, G. (2026).
-Convolutional Neural Networks and Neuroscience: A Tutorial Introduction for The Rest of Us. bioRxiv 2026.03.09.710521
+Convolutional Neural Networks and Neuroscience: A Tutorial Introduction for The Rest of Us. bioRxiv 2026.03.09.710521. https://doi.org/10.64898/2026.03.09.710521

-The repository was created and is maintained by the first and corresponding author, [Matteo De Matola](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum).

 :arrow_right_hook: **Repository structure**